 What I learned was both discouraging and hopeful.
 To be sure, there are big challenges facing all of us and systems that need dramatic change to meet the coming needs.
 But, gratefully, there are also some amazing, committed individuals and organizations working hard to make that change happen.
 One of those organizations is The Food Group, which I am now on the board of directors for.Martin Wera

 As Sophia explained, The Food Group is working with food shelves and meal programs, and we know that the largest growing segment of people using food shelves is seniors—in the last 5 years visits have increased 39%.
 We are thinking about how we can tailor our services differently to meet the food needs of our aging communities.
 We offer nutritious food options, ones we know are good for health issues such as diabetes and hypertension.
 We are also working to change the model of food shelves and look to more mobile options, having longer hours and offering transportation to those that may not be able to get there otherwise.

 As we heard back from one of our attendees in our follow-up survey, The information was really moving and has stuck with me.
 Because of the event on aging, I plan to seek a volunteer opportunity visiting with an elderly person in an assisted living facility.

 If you are interested in attending a Community Conversation event we are planning to host more in the future!
-Information will be made available on our social media as well as our website.
+Information will be made available on our Facebook page as well as our website event page.

-Is there a topic you would be interested in learning more about?
-Please let us know [email protected]
+Is there a topic you would like to see presented about?
+Please let us know at [email protected]